-is the use of green or blue light over white or red light.
-GENERAL GUIDELINES - LANDSCAPING & SCREENING Yes Not Applicable No 39.
-Existing, native vegetation within the Development Permit Area shall be retained as much as possible to minimize disruption to habitat and to protect against erosion and slope failure where applicable.
-40. A tree Density Target of 50 trees per net developable hectare shall inform the minimum tree retention and/or planting requirement as part of a landscape plan, per Tree Protection and Management Bylaw 2850.
-41. On-site landscaping to promote opportunities for passive heating/cooling without negatively affecting the potential for solar thermal or solar electric systems on the site and on surrounding properties shall be considered.
+- 39. Existing, native vegetation within the Development Permit Area shall be retained as much as possible to minimize disruption to habitat and to protect against erosion and slope failure where applicable. - 40.
+A Tree Density Target of 50 trees per net developable hectare shall inform the minimum tree retention and/or planting requirement as part of a landscape plan, per Tree Protection and Management Bylaw 2850. - 41.
+On-site landscaping to promote opportunities for passive heating/cooling without negatively affecting the potential for solar thermal or solar electric systems on the site and on surrounding properties shall be considered.
 For example, deciduous trees can provide desirable shading in the summer and allow for desirable solar gains in the winter.

-42. Landscape strategies shall include opportunities to naturally convey, capture, treat, and infiltrate rainwater wherever possible.
-This includes maximizing pervious surfaces on the site using permeable unit paving assemblies, grasscrete, permeable concrete, rain gardens, bio swales, bio retention cells, bio retention planters, bio retention corner bulges, rainwater tree trenches (soil cells and structural soil), and green roofs.
-43. Landscaping shall be incorporated within all setback areas and shall be distributed throughout the site.
-44. All fronting public boulevard areas shall be landscaped, with trees, and consistent with the onsite landscaping plans.
-45. Parking and outdoor storage shall not be located along required building setbacks and landscape areas along street frontages.
-46. Most or all of the landscaped areas should be designed to require little to no irrigation, other than hand watering for initial plant species establishment.
-47. If irrigation is supplies, it should be limited to an underground system designed with high-efficiency targeted drip heads and automated weather sensors and use captured rainwater and greywater where possible.
-48. For all proposed planting zones: Should prioritize the selection of local plants that provide habitat, nesting, pollinator, foraging, or other biodiversity benefits and are drought tolerant.
-Species adapted to future climate conditions shall be incorporated to the maximum extent possible.
-Plantings should be provided in strategic locations to frame building entrances, soften edges, screen parking areas, and break up long facades. d.
-Multi-functional landscape elements should be provided wherever possible, such as planting areas that also capture and filter rainwater or landscape features that feature public art or that users can interact with.
-In residential environments, and outside of Environmentally Sensitive Areas, tree and plant selection should prioritize edible species and active urban agricultural uses should be included.
-49. Foundation landscaping along the face of building is encouraged.
-Decorative fences shall be architecturally coordinated with the materials used for the principal building.
-51. Chain link fencing shall not be used in the front yard and when facing streets and public open spaces, unless effectively screened by landscaping.
+- 42. Landscape strategies shall include opportunities to naturally convey, capture, treat, and infiltrate rainwater wherever possible.
+This includes maximizing pervious surfaces on the site using permeable unit paving assemblies, grasscrete, permeable concrete, rain gardens, bioswales, bioretention cells, bioretention planters, bioretention corner bulges, rainwater tree trenches (soil cells and structural soil), and green roofs. - 43.
+Landscaping shall be incorporated within all setback areas and shall be distributed throughout the site. - 44.
+All fronting public boulevard areas shall be landscaped, with trees, and consistent with the onsite landscaping plans. - 45.
+Parking and outdoor storage shall not be located along required building setbacks and landscape areas along street frontages. - 46.
+Most or all of the landscaped areas should be designed to require little to no irrigation, other than hand watering for initial plant species establishment. - 47.
+If irrigation is supplied, it should be limited to an underground system designed with high-efficiency targeted drip heads and automated weather sensors and use captured rainwater and greywater where possible. - 48.
+For all proposed planing zones: - a.
+Should prioritize the selection of local plants that provide habitat, nesting, pollinator, foraging, or other biodiversity benefits and are drought tolerant.

+- b.
+Species adapted to future climate conditions shall be incorporated to the maximum extent possible. - c.
+Plantings should be provided in strategic locations to frame building entrances, soften edges, screen parking areas, and break up long façades. - d.
+Multi-functional landscape elements should be provided wherever possible, such as planting areas that also capture and filter rainwater or landscape features that feature public art or that users can interact with. - e.
+In residential environments, and outside of Environmentally Sensitive Areas, tree and plant selection should prioritize edible species and active urban agricultural uses should be included. - 49.
+Foundation landscaping along the face of buildings is encouraged. - 50.
+Decorative fences shall be architecturally coordinated with the materials used for the principal building. - 51.
+Chain link fencing shall not be used in the front yard and when facing streets and public open spaces, unless effectively screened by landscaping. - 52.
+Sufficient soil volumes shall be provided to support mature vegetation, including trees where applicable.
+This may include supplementing soil volumes with structural soil or silva cell type systems within hardscape areas.